raviprassand/Shopping_Assistant/README.md

 # Shopping Assistant

-This Shopping Assistant, developed using the LangGraph framework, facilitates product search, recommendations, and shopping cart management in a conversational setting.
+This Shopping Assistant, developed using the LangGraph framework, Ollama, facilitates product search, recommendations, and shopping cart management in a conversational setting.
 The assistant integrates LangGraph’s tools for smooth and responsive interactions, allowing users to find products, manage their shopping cart, and inquire about order and purchase-related information.
 The tools interact with a backend database for product search, order status, delivery time retrieval, etc.

 ## Assistant Capabilities